Solid Sterling Silver Maltese Cross Wallet Chain — 200g Hand-Engraved

 SKU: R2585

-Hand-engraved Maltese crosses cover every link — not stamped, not laser-etched, but carved by hand with visible tool marks in the recesses.
+Hand-engraved Maltese crosses cover every link — carved by hand, with visible tool marks left in the recesses.
 The Solid Sterling Silver Maltese Cross Wallet Chain carries 200 grams of .925 silver with a heritage design rooted in crusader and firefighter symbolism.
 Each cross panel connects with polished oval links for visual contrast.

 Who This Is Actually For